-The results are sometimes crackling loops and undertones of dub layered with haunting choral samples, sometimes the lurching and looping rhythms of records winding up and down; arpeggiated horn solos engaging full orchestral samples, and ending with a tiny spectral echo like a transistor radio playing the in apartment next door.
-The emotions reflected from the baroque pieces into Tobin's compositions grand-voices are swell in requiem, a single horn calls a noble but melancholy tribute-yet the crackles and the pitch shift of the record suddenly slowing remind us that this is all artifice.
+The results are sometimes crackling loops and undertones of dub layered with haunting choral samples, sometimes the lurching and looping rhythms of records winding up and down; arpeggiated horn solos engaging full orchestral samples, and ending with tiny spectral like echo transistor radio playing in the apartment next door.
+The emotions reflected from the baroque pieces into Tobin's compositions are grand-voices swell requiem, a single horn calls noble а but melancholy tribute-- yet the crackles and the pitch shift of the record suddenly slowing remind us that this is all artifice.

 Tobin's processing of the vinyl reflects Desnoyers' process for the choreography: "[Desnoyers] explained to me that it's not really about a battle as in fight but more about oppositions being confronted. ...
 What is left?
 What is created?"
 Two very different worlds collide in Tobin's compositions, thus creating a kind of counterpoint of her own between the ornate grandeur of baroque music, and what Kim Cascone has termed "the aesthetics of failure" of microsound and glitch genres that enhance the smallest sounds and create rhythms from tiny fragments and digital 'mistakes'.
 This process of transforming raw material from a very specific musical idiom into electro-acoustic soundscapes would evolve in subsequent collaborations with Desnoyers.
 Though Tobin learned her DJ skills not with any intention of playing live but to improve her beat sense, DJ techniques shaped the raw material into something she could work with.